alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 * In the content type (e.g., ``Accept: application/vnd.myname.v1+json``)

 I strongly prefer the first one.
 It is the most straightforward.

+For instance, if you provide your books API first version, you can declare this URL in your OpenAPI specification:

+``/v1/api/books``.

+The version declared here is pretty clear and difficult to miss.
+If you specify the version in a HTTP header, it's less clear.
+If you have this URL ``/api/books`` and the version specified in this header: ``X-API-VERSION: v1``, what would be the version called (or not) if you didn't specify the header?
+Is there any default version?

+Yes, you can read the documentation, but who (really) does?

+The first solution (i.e., version in the URL) mandatory conveys the associated version.
+It is so visble for all the stakeholders and could potentially avoir any mistakes or headaches while debugging.

 ## What about the main software/cloud providers?
 Before reinventing the wheel, let's see how the main actors of our industry deal with this topic.